Popcore/verisart/README.md

 }
 ```

-The application will reponnd with a JSON bject representing the user that was generated.
+On success the application returns the user that was created.
+In case of an error the application will return an error containing the http status code and a message.

 ### Listing certificates for a user